Start9Labs/bitcoind-startos/docs/integrations/specter/macos.md

 ### For macOS Big Sur/Catalina:

-- If you do not have Homebrew installed, follow the installation instructions here [here](https://brew.sh/).
+- If you do not have Homebrew installed, follow the installation instructions [here](https://brew.sh/).

 - tldr; Open the command line editor (Terminal) and paste the following line: